survivejs/react-book/manuscript/08_building_kanban.md

 ### Splitting `app` and `vendor` Bundles

 The main advantage of splitting the application into two separate bundles is that it allows us to benefit from client caching.
-We might for instance make most of our changes to the small `app` bundle.
-In this case the client would have to fetch only it provided `vendor` bundle has been loaded already.
+We might, for instance, make most of our changes to the small `app` bundle.
+In this case, the client would have to fetch only it provided `vendor` bundle has been loaded already.
 This scheme won't load as fast as a single bundle initially due to the extra request.
 Caching more than makes up for this disadvantage.

 In Webpack terms we will expand `entry` configuration.
 After that we use `CommonsChunkPlugin` to extract the vendor bundle.
 The configuration below shows how this will work out in our case.